CyrilCermak/modular_architecture_on_ios/README.md

     the apps up into multiple smaller frameworks might lead to longer launch times for users of that app.

--   If possible at all, mergeable libraries should be enabled.
+-   If at all possible, mergeable libraries should be enabled.
 It esentially results in the launch time of a statically built app.
 For the tested sample app on the iPhone 14, it reduces the launch time by about 90%!